angrykoala/wendigo/README.md

 > Css and XPath selectors supported only.

 **waitForUrl(url, timeout=500)**
 Waits for the page to have the given url.
+The url can be a string or a RegExp.

 ```js
 await browser.click("a");